Sreyan88/Fatigue-Detection-using-Deep-Learning/models/image_classification/README.md

 <li>Undereyes</li>
 </ul>
 <br>
-The link to the google drive which contains the models can be found <a href="https://drive.google.com/drive/folders/1ipHJg87CagF8iB2t0NI-4mIPaBtdQJ8N?usp=sharing">here</a>.
+The link to downloading the models can be found at <a href="https://drive.google.com/drive/folders/1ipHJg87CagF8iB2t0NI-4mIPaBtdQJ8N?usp=sharing">here</a>.